jonathanatuscpsu/forecasting-risk/index.md

 Welcome to Forecasting and Risk (BANA 4090)!
-This course provides an intensive, hands-on introduction to statistical computing and data science with the R programming language.This set of online learning materials for undergraduate class was first developed and is currently being maintained by Zhaohu (Jonathan) Fan 🚀.
+The main objective of this course is to provide you with the proper foundation to analyze and forecast time series data in the professional setting.
+This means that in addition to forecasting into the future and evaluating such forecasts we will discuss other topics to prepare you for your journey as an analyst.
+While covering core concepts like univariate and multivariate forecasting/evaluation of forecasts are critical, I believe we should also cover topics like approaching a forecasting a problem, wrangling with time series data/objects, advanced topics like neural networks for time series, hierarchical data and practical issues when approaching a problem and implementing a solution.

+While I will try to focus on the application over the theory to maximize the above objectives, I will provide additional optional reading for those interested in a deeper dive into the theory 🚀.

 <!---Many materials are from [Dr. Yan Yu](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html)’s class notes. --->
 <!---Thanks for the contribution from previous Ph.D. students. --->